2021–2026 NCAA conference realignment: Mid-American Conference

 In April 2024, the Missouri Valley Conference announced it would sponsor men's swimming & diving in 2024–25 after an absence of more than 20 years, by absorbing the MAC's operations in that sport.
 At the time of announcement, five of the seven schools in MAC men's aquatics were full MVC members.
 The two full MAC members with men's swimming & diving teams, Ball State and Miami (OH), accordingly became MVC associates.

 This was followed in July 2024 by the announcement that the MAC would add women's rowing as a sponsored sport in 2025–26, coinciding with the arrival of UMass.
 The MAC rowing league initially consists of full members Eastern Michigan, Toledo, and UMass, plus affiliates Delaware, High Point, and Temple.

-The MAC will lose another member in 2026 with Northern Illinois' departure for MW football and the Horizon League for most other sports.
+The MAC would lose another member in 2026 with Northern Illinois' departure for MW football and the Horizon League for most other sports.
+With that as a backdrop, multiple media reports in February 2026 indicated that Sacramento State, at the time a member of the FCS Big Sky Conference but moving to the non-football Big West Conference that July, would join the MAC as a football-only member for the 2026 season.
+The MAC officially announced Sacramento State's arrival on February 16.

 FCS conferences affected

+The Division I Football Championship Subdivision (FCS) also saw significant changes, most notably the beginning of football sponsorship by the Atlantic Sun Conference (ASUN); the return of football by the Western Athletic Conference (WAC), which previously sponsored football at the FBS level until the end of the 2012 season; and two football-only conference mergers, one involving the ASUN and WAC and the other involving the Big South Conference and Ohio Valley Conference (OVC).
+A third FCS change was the creation of a formal relationship between the Missouri Valley Football Conference and two non-football leagues, the Missouri Valley Conference (MVC) and Summit League.
+In 2026, the Western Athletic Conference rebranded as the United Athletic Conference, with the existing ASUN–WAC football alignment continuing within the rebranded all-sports conference.
+Also in 2026, the Big South–OVC football alliance was reincorporated into the OVC.
+Since 2021, eight FCS members have transitioned or are transitioning to FBS conferences.